Opening day of early voting in Florida draws thousands of voters

 But it is too early to say whether the first round of in-person voting in Florida would favor Democrats or Republicans.
 In other states where such data is available, enthusiasm is far higher among registered Democrats among both mail and in-person voting.

-With early voting underway across the U.S. and Americans casting ballots by mail at historic numbers, nearly 30 million have already voted with two weeks to go before Election Day, according to a tally by political scientist Michael McDonald of the University of Florida.
+With early voting underway across the United States, and Americans casting ballots by mail at historic numbers, nearly 30 million have already voted with two weeks to go before Election Day, according to a tally by political scientist Michael McDonald of the University of Florida.
 That represents more than a fifth of total turnout in 2016.

 In downtown Sarasota, a major Republican stronghold in Florida since the 1970s, people began lining up to cast their ballots 90 minutes before Supervisor of Elections Ron Turner opened his doors at 8:30 a.m.
-The line stretched out of the building, constructed as a hotel in 1925 by circus magnate John Ringling’s brother Charles, and into a tree-shaded courtyard where a steady breeze cooled the crowd.
+The line stretched out of the building, constructed as a hotel in 1925 by circus magnate John Ringling’s brother, Charles, and into a tree-shaded courtyard where a steady breeze cooled the crowd.
 A partisan breakdown of turnout so far was not immediately available.

 In Pinellas County, home of Clearwater and St. Petersburg, more voters had cast ballots by midday than voted early overall in 2016, according to county data.
 By midday, Democrats had outvoted Republicans 2,606 to 2,348.
 In mail ballots, the Democratic advantage in Pinellas, which narrowly supported Trump in 2016, was even starker: 77,847 to 52,430.